callumlocke/trip/README.md

 With this tripfile, you can run `$ trip images` to compile all your images, for example.

-You can also do `$ trip scripts styles images inline` to perform all four named tasks, in series.
+You can also do `$ trip scripts styles images inline` to perform all four named tasks.
 To avoid typing all that every time, use **subtasks**.

 ### subtasks